bowman2001/perplex/exampleSite/content/doc/overview/coming/index.md

 ## Essential

 Documentation
-: The documentation needs to get finished and in a few cases even updated :grinning_face_with_sweat:.
+: The documentation should be up to date :grinning_face_with_sweat:.
 {.dl-loose}

 ## Nice to have

 Start page
 : A distinct starting page always depends on the project.
-But the theme should include a simple template that can be filled with Markdown content.
+But the theme should include a template that can be filled easily with Markdown and images.

 Article pages
 : For long texts a big title, a hero image, and a more centered layout would be more appropriate.